Three of Cups

 Issues preventing a social group coming together.

-Issues preventing you joining in with a social gathering or celebration.
+Issues preventing you from joining in with a social gathering or celebration.

 Astrologia